braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 page_order: 5
 layout: featured
 guide_top_header: "Feature Flags"
-guide_top_text: "Feature flags allow a developer to remotely enable or disable functionality for a specific or random selection of users.
+guide_top_text: "Feature flags allow product teams to remotely enable or disable functionality for a specific or random selection of users.
 Importantly, they let you turn a feature on and off in production without additional code deployment or app store updates.
-This allows you to safely roll out new features with confidence. <br><br>
+This allows you to safely roll out new features with confidence."
-For example, if your team has built a new profile page for your ride-sharing app, instead of releasing it (and potential bugs) to your entire user base, you can roll out the new profile page to just 5% of all users as a way to mitigate risk. "
-description: "Feature flags allow a developer to remotely enable or disable functionality for a specific or random selection of users.
+description: "Feature flags allow product teams to remotely enable or disable functionality for a specific or random selection of users.
 Importantly, they let you turn a feature on and off in production without additional code deployment or app store updates.
 This allows you to safely roll out new features with confidence."
 channel:
   - feature flags